Skip to main content

 • Apply horticultural oil if mites are spotted

-• Keep soil moist but well-drained to avoid water stress
+• Keep the root zone evenly watered but well-drained to avoid drought stress without causing root problems

 • Avoid pesticide sprays that harm beneficial mites